 - The Testing Centers will not schedule exams without prior payment.

-- ACCUPLACER Remote testing by Examity includes a third party proctor fee.
+- ACCUPLACER Remote testing by Examity AI includes a third-party proctor fee of $10.

 Please pay for your exam online.